Photo by Innerbody Research

 In these comparisons, BlueChew fares quite well overall.
 But there are many men out there who would prefer to try something other than a prescription-strength solution at the outset, especially if their ED is only mild or sporadic.
 These men still have plenty of options, though many will likely end up using a prescription at some point, if for no other reason than reliability and convenience.

-Let’s take a look at several of the most common non-prescription options men have to address erectile dysfunction, exploring how likely they are to help you as compared to BlueChew.
+Let’s take a look at several of the most common nonprescription options men have for addressing ED, exploring how likely they are to help you as compared to BlueChew.

 If you’re thinking about reaching for a supplement because it seems safer, you might want to reconsider.
-There is much more credible research into the exact doses of BlueChew’s ED medication than there is into any one ED supplement ingredient, let alone the blends they contain.
+There’s much more credible research into the exact doses of BlueChew’s ED medications than there is into any one ED supplement ingredient, let alone the blends that contain them.

 Nutritional supplements that may help with ED are generally divided into three subcategories: male enhancement pills, testosterone boosters, and volume pills.
 Let’s take a quick look at how each category is designed to understand them a bit better.

-Since low testosterone can contribute to ED, taking a supplement with ingredients that have boosted testosterone in studies might help.
-But if your testosterone levels are already normal, you probably won’t notice too much of a difference.
+Since low testosterone can contribute to ED, taking a supplement with ingredients that have boosted testosterone in studies might help.19 Some also include ingredients that can help with erectile performance, like the maca in Innerbody Labs Testosterone Support.

 Volume pills are as connected with fertility as they are with ED, and many are advertised as being able to increase the quantity and quality of your ejaculate.